 How can I access my health information/medical record?

-Ask your doctor or other health care providers for access to your health information.
+If your doctor does not participate in Blue Button you can simply ask for access to your health information.
 The Health Insurance Portability and Accountability Act (HIPAA) Privacy Rule gives you, with few exceptions, the right to inspect, review, and receive a copy of your medical records and billing records that are held by health plans and health care providers covered by the Privacy Rule.

 A provider cannot deny you a copy of your records because you have not paid for the services you have received.
 If you request an electronic copy of protected health information, a covered entity is required to provide you with such electronic copy to the extent it is readily producible.
 Covered entities are permitted to charge reasonable, cost-based fees that cover the cost of copying (including supplies and labor) to provide you with a copy of your protected health information.
 They cannot, however, charge you a fee for searching for or retrieving your records.